Skip to content

 Key provider configuration

-1. Set up a key provider for the database where you have enabled the extension
+1. Set up a key provider for the database where you have enabled the extension.

 SELECT pg_tde_add_key_provider_vault_v2('provider-name',:'secret_token','url','mount','ca_path');